The Minimum Description Length Principle for Pattern Mining: A Survey: The basics in a nutshell

 The \algname{Sqs} (``squeeze'') algorithm of \citet{tatti_long_2012} follows a dictionary-based strategy and is similar to \algKrimp{} but for sequences (see \citfig{fig:dictionary-seq}).
 Each selected subsequence, or episode, is assigned a codeword representing it, as well as a pair of codewords representing gap (move to next position) and fill (insert event) operations.
 Gaps are allowed but not interleaving.
-That is, gaps must be filled by singletons. \questionmrk{tatti_long_2012}{sequential-subsequence}{other}{would we run the risk to confuse gap/fill codes of different patterns?} This work is then extended in multiple ways, to take into account an ontology over the events, resulting in algorithm \algname{Nemo} \citep{grosse_summarising_2017} and by adding support for rich interleaving and choice of events in patterns, resulting in algorithm \algname{Squish} \citep{bhattacharyya_efficiently_2017}.
+In other words, gaps must be filled by singletons. \questionmrk{tatti_long_2012}{sequential-subsequence}{other}{would we run the risk to confuse gap/fill codes of different patterns?} This work is then extended in multiple ways, to take into account an ontology over the events, resulting in algorithm \algname{Nemo} \citep{grosse_summarising_2017} and by adding support for rich interleaving and choice of events in patterns, resulting in algorithm \algname{Squish} \citep{bhattacharyya_efficiently_2017}.

-After focusing on the analysis of seismic data, aiming to cluster and compare seismograms represented as multiple aligned sequences \citep{bertens_characterising_2014}, \citet{bertens_keeping_2016} consider multivariate event sequences more in general and propose algorithm \algname{Ditto}, which can be seen as an extension of \algname{Sqs} to handle multivariate patterns, and is subsequently employed to detect anomalies in such sequences \citep[Chapter 7]{bertens_insight_2017}.
+After focusing on the analysis of seismic data, aiming to cluster and compare seismograms represented as multiple aligned sequences \citep{bertens_characterising_2014}, \citet{bertens_keeping_2016} consider multivariate event sequences more in general and propose algorithm \algname{Ditto}, which can be seen as an extension of \algname{Sqs} to handle multivariate patterns.
+The work constitutes the basis of a dissertation focused on detecting anomalies and mining multivariate event sequences, also in combination, i.e.\ employing \algname{Ditto} to detect anomalies in such sequences \citep[Chapter 7]{bertens_insight_2017}. \citet{hinrichs_characterising_2017} use compression and the \algname{Sqs} algorithm to analyse the similarities between sequence databases in terms of occurring sequential patterns, focusing mostly on text data.
+The proposed algorithm, called \algname{SqsNorm}, provides for sequential data the type of analysis that \algname{DiffNorm} allows for transactional data \xcfsec{itemset-comp}.